Looking for the best beaches in Texas?

 Texas beaches are year round destinations.

-Summers might be hot and humid but the water temperature is just perfect, whereas in winter there is no other place to beat the chilly air.
+Summers might be hot and humid but the water temperature is just perfect for cooling down.

 The beaches are also perfect for adventure travel.

 You can go horseback riding on the beach, parasailing, windsurfing, kiteboarding, jet skiing, snorkeling, ziplining, and even skydiving!